Home of Deg Tegh Fateh Yatra

 .
 Participants are required to personally secure unattended belongings while participating in day trips to Anandpur Sahib, Amritsar, events, classes, etc. Living quarters, luggage and personal belongings need to locked at all times.
 CAUTIONARY NOTE: ACT is not responsible for loss or theft of any personal items

-NOTICE: Local room and board and local transportation (excluding international and domestic air and train travel) will be provided per registration fee by Adhoc Committee Thirteen and Sikh Dharma 13 for all Deg Tegh Fateh Yatra participants.
+NOTICE: Local room and board and local transportation (excluding international and domestic air and train travel) will be provided per registration fee by Akal Committee Thirteen and Sikh Dharma 13 for all Deg Tegh Fateh Yatra participants.
 Participants are welcome to an extended stay beyond the schedule below at their own expense.
 Space is limited Persons interested in this spectacular free room and board offer are urged to Register Here!
 Or Contact Us Here!

 Pilgrims enter the Golden Temple, Amritsar, India